 We’ll provide cardboard bins for your team to dispose of your compost, recycling and trash for your convenience.
 However you MUST provide compostable bags and trash bags (40 gallon size) to put inside the bins otherwise they get soggy.
 Please also recruit volunteers to help your Green Monster manage your site.
 Please use “green” containers such as biodegradable bags and cardboard boxes.

-STUDENT REPRESENTATIVE & CHAPERONE (1 student + 1 teacher or parent chaperone)
+STUDENT REPRESENTATIVE & CHAPERONE (1 student with a teacher or parent chaperone)

 During the day, each team will need to send a student representative to the stage to discuss their team’s sandcastle.
 Please select a student and an adult chaperone (teacher or parent) to be the representative.
 The emcees will call your team to the stage in numerical order by beach number.